PSRahul/cub200_trainer/README.md

-# cub200_trainer
+This repository provides recipes in **PyTorch Lightning** for task of classification and detection.

-This repository provides framework to train the CUB 200 dataset for image classification
+Feel free to fork and create PRs